Kirill Strelnikov

 Kirill Strelnikov (born 29 May 1992) is a Russian competitive swimmer.
 He won a gold medal in the 4×50 metre medley relay at the 2021 World Short Course Championships and the 4×100 metre medley relay at the 2013 World University Games, swimming the breaststroke leg of both relays in the final.
 At the 2021 European Short Course Championships he won a bronze medal in the 4×50 metre mixed medley relay, swimming the breaststroke leg of the relay in the preliminaries.

 Background

-Strelnikov was born 29 May 1992 in Volgograd, Russia and started competitive swimming in 1999.
+Strelnikov was born on 29 May 1992 in Volgograd, Russia and started competitive swimming in 1999.
 To complement his in-the-pool regimen, he has worked at the Laboratory of Sports Adaptology, in Moscow, as a specialist.